 - Highly expensive

 They are dark blue in color.
 The manufacturing process is very difficult.
 It can be done using the expensive Czochralski process which produces efficient silicon wafers or the less costly Bridgman process producing less efficient silicon wafers.

 And because of its nonhomogeneous structure with many crystal fusion, there is less space for electrons to move and are less efficient.
 They occupy more roof space and hence less efficient.

 - Costs less

 - Lower heat resistance compared to Monocrystalline panels

 - Less efficient than Monocrystalline

 - Less space efficiency

-  These panels are often not made with silicon wafers, but made by applying a very, very thin layer of a special ‘paint’ of very fine particles of specific metals.
-Although the cost is low, more roof space area is required in this case.
+These panels are often not made with silicon wafers, but made by depositing semiconductor material on a ceramic substrate.
+This is a very thin layer of a special ‘paint’ of very fine particles of specific metals that is applied on the substrate.
+Although the cost is low for these solar panels, more roof space area is required in this case.

 - Mass production – simple